psychemedia/storytelling-notes/fire-bird-vassiissa.md

 - __do not weep / grieve / be afraid.
 The trouble is not yet ; the trouble is [still] to come.__
 - and a possibility of repeating the core of __If (s)he had been beautiful before, (s)he was lovelier still__

 The other version has a neater problem/solution set-up *(I think I heard Cliff Eastabrook or Nell Phoenix tell a more polished still version of this version, combined with some elements of the version of above (e.g. the horse of power); or maybe it was Hugh Lupton, though with his link to Ransome I would have expected him to draw from that version?)*.
-The tale has a three broethers set up, two of whom betray the third in the lead up to the denoument, but that seems unnecessary to me; the horse of power also gets swapped out for an encounter and a partnership with an empowered wolf; so here's the core of the story in terms of the parallel challenge/solution set-up encountered by Prince Ivan (rather than a hunter) and the Princess is Elena rather than Vasilissa; but easier to frame as a hunter, combined with elements of the Ransome tale:
+The tale has a three brothers set up, two of whom betray the third in the lead up to the denoument, but that seems unnecessary to me; the horse of power also gets swapped out for an encounter and a partnership with an empowered wolf; so here's the core of the story in terms of the parallel challenge/solution set-up encountered by Prince Ivan (rather than a hunter) and the Princess is Elena rather than Vasilissa; but easier to frame as a hunter, combined with elements of the Ransome tale:

 - hunter out in forest, no bird song, sees feather; horse suggests leaving it, it will only lead to trouble and if you do take it back, __things will not go well for you__; but does grab feather;
 - Tzar asks him to fetch the bird __by my sword, your head will no longer sit between your shoulders !__; goes to horse of power, who shakes head — __any trouble you may face is still yet to come; but don't worry, I shall take you to where you need to go__ ;